England 2 7 Spain | 1 ties

 • Choose England: You want historic cities, literary connections, afternoon tea, and are prepared for higher costs and variable weather.
 You value museums and traditional pub culture.

-• Choose Spain: You prefer sunny beaches, vibrant city life, late-night tapas, flamenco, and a more budget-friendly experience.
+• Choose Spain: You prefer sunny beaches, city life, late-night tapas, flamenco, and a more budget-friendly experience.
 You want diverse landscapes and readily available outdoor activities.

 • Choose Both: To experience both cultures, plan at least two weeks (7-10 days per country) allowing for a London-centric England trip and a focus on one or two Spanish regions like Andalusia or Catalonia.